 In the first instalment in this blog series, we catch up with Celine Chen MiM2021 to hear about her experience.

 Hi Celine!
 To start, can you give a brief overview of your study group?

 LBS really put a lot of effort into maximising the diversity.
 I was allocated different study groups across term 1 and term 2.
 My first study group comprised of students from China, Germany, Pakistan and Austria.
 My second study group had people from Peru, UK, Greece and France.
 All my study groupmates not only came from different educational backgrounds but also had different business experiences.
-For example, my Germany groupmate had one year of work experience in Airbus before coming to LBS and he had an undergraduate degree in engineering.
-My groupmate from London majored in history in Cambridge and my Pakistan groupmate had a finance background and had previously interned at Accenture in their Toronto office.
+For example, my German groupmate had one year of work experience in Airbus before coming to LBS and he had an undergraduate degree in engineering.
+My groupmate from London majored in History at Cambridge and my Pakistan groupmate had a finance background and had previously interned at Accenture in their Toronto office.